filecash/filecash_announcement/README.md

 - Economic model adjusted.
 - All source codes open to public.

-#### [The fourth version](https://github.com/filecash/lotus/releases/tag/filescash-incentive-testnet-v0.7.0-beta1) released on September 28 ,The following improvements have been made:
+#### [The fifth version](https://github.com/filecash/lotus/releases/tag/filescash-incentive-testnet-v0.7.0-beta1) released on September 28 ,The following improvements have been made:
 - Open filecash incentive testnet.

 #### [The fourth version](https://github.com/filecash/lotus/releases/tag/filescash-testnet-v0.7.0-beta2-sha512) released on September 28 ,The following improvements have been made: